Skip to main content

 bt.indicators.ATR(self.datas[0], plot=False)

-A handy thing to know is that you don’t have to save every indicator to a variable for it to show up on your chart.
-Once you create it, Backtrader takes care of the rest.
-Also, you’ll see the last line uses plot=False.
-This is useful for when you need an indicator’s value for calculations in your strategy logic, but don’t necessarily want it taking up space on your chart.
+You don't need to save every indicator to a variable for it to show up.
+Create it, and Backtrader handles the rest.
+The last line uses plot=False — useful when you need an indicator's values for strategy logic but don't want it cluttering the chart.

-That's where system-wide plot customization comes in handy.
-Think of it as giving your charts a consistent makeover with just a few simple settings, instead of tweaking every single line and bar individually.
+That's where system-wide plot customization helps.
+Think of it as a consistent makeover using a few simple settings, instead of tweaking every line individually.

 ParameterWhat It's ForIf You Leave It Blank...

-plotterThis is where you pass a PlotScheme object.
-This object holds all the global style rules—like colors for rising and falling candles, grid styles, and background colors.Backtrader will create a default one for you, which is usually fine to start.
+plotterPass a PlotScheme object with global style rules — colors for candles, grid styles, backgrounds.Backtrader creates a default one, usually fine to start.

-numfigsGot a strategy with a dozen indicators over 10 years of data?
+numfigsMany indicators over many years?
 One chart will be a mess.
-This lets you split the output across multiple separate figure images.It defaults to 1, meaning everything goes on one (potentially very long) chart.
+Split output across multiple figures.Defaults to 1 — everything on one (potentially very long) chart.

 Making Your Charts Look Exactly How You Want

-• grid: Turns the background grid lines on or off.
-Some people find them helpful, others find them distracting.
+• grid: Toggle background grid lines on or off.

 cerebro.plot(style='candle', grid=False, volume=False)